 I think we underestimate the effect that early trauma can actually have on us.
 How it can create a daily undercurrent of fear and anxiety, of hyper-vigilance as your brain and body attempt to head off the possibility of future violations.
-You project threats onto your environment, even if they’re non-existent.
+You project threats onto your environment, even if they’re non-existent, without even realizing it.

 But it can—and it does.
 And now, on the other side of some really dark times, I’m so grateful.
-Grateful for the love of a good man, my family and close friends.
-For the soft, breaking waves of healing, lapping upon the shores of ancient pains and fears.
+For the love of a good man, my family and close friends.
+For the soft, breaking waves of healing upon the shores of ancient pains and fears.

 May everyone who’s in need of those waves find them.
 Dog, human or any other being.

 It’s funny.
-Old wounds can finally start to close and mend during small, cumulative moments of self-care, doing something kind for yourself that you’re not used to doing.
+Old wounds can finally start to mend during small, cumulative moments of self-care, like doing something kind for yourself that you’re not used to doing.
 Healing from trauma isn’t necessarily big and dramatic, like something in the movies, although it can look like that too.